Electrogravitational

 moving charge but on the momentum of particles.

-The fluxes of praons moving in
+The fluxes of praons moving in matter

-towards the proton, they are first decelerated by the electric field of the
+they are first decelerated by electric field of the proton and decrease their

-proton and decrease their energy, and then when they fly past the proton, they
+energy, and then when they fly past the proton, they start accelerating from

-start accelerating from the proton under the influence of the same field and
+the proton under influence of the same field and increase their energy up to

-the gravitons in a similar way.
+the previous level.
+The gravitational force acts on gravitons in a similar way.

 With the help of the described

-cross-section characterizes both the electromagnetic
+acceleration.
+The fact that interaction cross-section characterizes both the electromagnetic

-near the surface of praons.
+surface of praons.

 According to the second problem